cepdnaclk/e15-4yp-Hand-Gesture-Recognition-using-sEMG/docs/README.md

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Hand Gesture Recognition using sEMG
+# Improved Gesture Recognition for sEMG based Human Machine Interface

 #### Team